Human trafficking in the United Kingdom

 In 2023, the International Organization for Migration published a report on human trafficking between the Republic of Ireland and Northern Ireland; it noted that increasing numbers of east Africans were entering the Republic and using the Common Travel Area to travel to Northern Ireland and enter the UK, and recommended all-island training and closer information systems between the two countries.

-Definitions
+Definitions and characteristics

 Involuntary domestic servitude

 Involuntary domestic servitude is a form of human trafficking found in unique circumstances - informal work in a private residence - these circumstances create unique vulnerabilities for victims.
 Domestic workplaces are informal, connected to off-duty living quarters, and often not shared with other workers.
 Such an environment, which can isolate domestic workers, is conducive to exploitation because authorities cannot inspect homes as easily as they can compared to formal workplaces.
 Investigators and service providers report many cases of untreated illnesses and, tragically, widespread sexual abuse, which in some cases may be symptoms of a situation of involuntary servitude.
 Many victims live in fear of going to the authorities.
 They believe that they will only be recognized as illegal immigrants and punished for it.
 Some victims don't know that they are victims because of the isolation from the world and/or cultural or language barriers.